eslamhawas/Library-Management-System/README.md

 - Handle borrowing records, including recording the borrowing and returning of books.
 - Centralized exception handling and transactional operations.
 - RESTful API endpoints for interacting with the library management system.
+- Caching: Utilize Spring's caching mechanisms to cache frequently accessed data, such as book details or patron information, to improve system performance.

 ## Future Work